victor-jaber/bcg-challenge/README.md

  * Debugger PIN: 115-551-288
 ```

+## Notes

+If the API key expires, then change it on line 86 of the file `RAG/config/config.ini`

 ## Future Roadmap
 - **Q1:** Implement basic AI responses and climate-related queries.
 - **Q2:** Enhance AI capabilities with localized data integration.